dreamcatcher-tech/network/Inbox/2023-12-18 0901 HAL with stuck loop.md

 We might run the user query directly thru the stuckloop to see if we get a strong enough hit.
 Only if it fails to hit, do we use AI to modify it so it gets stronger hits.

+## Admin tools
+So admins using our tools to solve their own stucks from their bot can also get stuck when they try do things that would filter up to us.
+They are hitting the edges of the box and we are adapting, just like their users are hitting the edges.
+Goalspace is flat, so even their users can still trigger our actions if they get stuck in the right places.
 ## Talking to AINodes
 The distinction is not as strong any more, with a relaxed binding to the artifact layer.